why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

   \      /  \                 /
   softwareA  softwareB(updated)
 ```
-This means that the system must be able to 'see through' the actual _versions_ of each package, so as to understand the path of their dependencies and warn about required alterations.
+This means that the system must be able to 'see through' the actual _versions_ of each package, so as to understand the path of
+their dependencies and warn about required alterations.

 These problems are solved with a package manager.
-Applications, libraries and many other things can built into packages which
+Developers can build applications, libraries and many other things into packages that
-contains what you want install and a reference to any other packages that it depends on.
-The _package manager_ is an essential piece of software that downloads, installs, uninstalls and updates packages for you.
+contain what you want install and a set of references to any other packages that it depends upon.
+The _package manager_ is an essential
+piece of software that downloads, installs, uninstalls and updates packages for you.
 If you tell the package manager to install Firefox,
 it will download a package containing the firefox executable, as well as a number of packages that contain the dependencies
 of Firefox.
 It also holds a database of all installed packages so it knows when it can uninstall certain dependencies without
 breaking software on your computer. _Zypper_ is the name of the package manager used by openSUSE and SUSE Enterprise Linux.